 if there is a discrepancy between words and figures, the amount in words shall prevail, unless the amount expressed in words is related to an arithmetic error, in which case the amount in figures shall prevail subject to (a) above.

-Tenderers shall be requested to accept correction of arithmetical errors.
+Investors shall be requested to accept correction of arithmetical errors.
 Failure to accept the correction in accordance with this Article may result in the rejection of the Proposal.

-Selection of Tenderers and Evaluation of Proposals
+Selection of Investors and Evaluation of Proposals

-The qualification of Tenderers and the evaluation of Proposals will be undertaken in four stages:
+The qualification of Investors and the evaluation of Proposals will be undertaken in four stages:

 the Admissibility Stage; followed by